• Skip to main content

 All dental procedures have some side effects, and whitening is no different.
 The most common are tooth sensitivity and gum irritation.

 Fortunately, they’re both pretty easy to remedy.
 You can shorten the length of your sessions until you find a time that works for you.
-You can also call your dentist’s office and see if they carry a gentler, whitening gel or one made from PAP (phthalimido peroxy caproic acid), which doesn’t contain peroxide or cause sensitivity.
+You can also opt for a gentler whitening gel or one made from PAP (phthalimido peroxy caproic acid), which doesn’t contain peroxide or cause sensitivity.

 Another common side effect is that some patients develop white spots on their teeth.
 This is just tooth dehydration, and it usually goes away within a couple of hours.